JagerHoHo/rust-chinese-postman-problem/readme.md

-# Chinese Postman Problem (CPP) or Route Inspection Problem Solution in Rust
+# Chinese Postman Problem Solution in Rust

 ## What is it?